 It’s all about redundancy.
 Sump pumps are at their best as protection against flooding when they will not fail to start or not run out of power.
 A basic primary sump pump has an AC-powered pump, a float system, and a piping system to take sump well water away.
 That’s great if nothing goes wrong, but things going wrong are exactly the situation that needs to be protected against.

-For this reason, a secondary sump pump may also be AC-powered, but will also have a battery backup.
+For this reason, a secondary sump pump systems may also be AC-powered, but will also have a battery backup.
 Some other secondary pumps will be powered by battery alone.

 Battery power requires a battery, a regulator, and a supply of charging power, usually supplied by AC but at times powered by solar charging.
 The intent of a battery backup is to have an always-ready source of power for the secondary pump.
 It should be able to operate unattended, both when charging the battery and when operating.